Industry update

 What happened?

-The Atlantic reporter Alex Reisner published four searchable databases on June 21, 2026, identifying music used to train generative AI music platforms.
+The Atlantic reporter Alex Reisner published an investigation on June 14, 2026 and made four music datasets searchable for artists.
 Two of the datasets each hold about 100,000 recordings.
 The other two are far larger: one contains approximately 9 million tracks, the other roughly 12 million.

 Why this matters for independent artists

 Before this database existed, an artist who suspected their music had been scraped had no practical way to check.
 Suspicion is not evidence.
-What the Atlantic tool gives you is a specific, searchable record of which AI companies had access to which tracks.
+What The Atlantic tool gives you is a specific, searchable record of which tracks appeared in four datasets available to developers.

 That is a different thing from proof of infringement.
 The major labels and the Recording Academy have been building their copyright cases against Suno and Udio (filed June 2024) without this kind of direct lookup tool.
 Independent artists behind the class action against Google over Lyria 3 filed in March 2026 face the same challenge: showing that a specific work was used, not just that large amounts of copyrighted music were swept in.
 A database entry is a starting point for that argument, not a concluded case.